Sofia Nizharadze

 Sopho "Sofia" Nizharadze (სოფო ნიჟარაძე, [sopʰo niʒaɾadze]) is a Georgian singer, actress, and songwriter who represented Georgia in the Eurovision Song Contest 2010 with the song "Shine".
-Nizharadze was a judge on the TV shows Georgia's Got Talent', 'Only Georgian' and 'The X Factor Georgia.
+Nizharadze was a judge on the TV shows Georgia's Got Talent, Only Georgian and The X Factor Georgia.

 Early life

-Born in Tbilisi, Georgia, Nizharadze started singing at a very early age.
-Her mother who was a big push to her in her singing career.
-She graduated with honors from the Musical Academy under the Tbilisi State Conservatory where she studied piano and vocals.
+Born in Tbilisi, Georgia in 1985, Nizharadze started singing at a very early age.
+She graduated with honors from the Musical Academy under the Tbilisi State Conservatory, where she studied piano and vocals.
 She later continued her studies at the Academy of Theatre and Arts in Russia (GITIS) and graduated with honors from the Gnessin State Musical College in Moscow.

 Through her singing she has brought international attention to Georgia.

 Nizharadze's great-grandmother, Dürye, was of Turkish origin who immigrated to Tsarist Russia during the Ottoman Empire.
 She married the son of a Georgian-born professor and then settled in Georgia.
 In 2010, Nizharadze was reunited with her Turkish relatives on the Beyaz Show during her Eurovision tour in Turkey.

 Music career

 Nizharadze's vocal range is light lyric soprano.

-At the age of three, Nizharadze started performing as a professional with very positive reception.
+At the age of three, Nizharadze started performin and found a very positive reception.
 At the age of seven she was invited by Jansug Kakhidze, a prominent Georgian conductor and author of famous sound tracks for Georgian cinema, to join a children's music studio where she took the lead as a vocalist for various shows and TV projects.

-At age 11, she performed "Sous le ciel de Paris" at the French Embassy, where she was noticed by journalist Bernard Pivot who invited her to his program on TV5.
+At age 11, she performed "Sous le ciel de Paris" at the French Embassy, where she was noticed by journalist Bernard Pivot, who invited her to his program on TV5.

-By the time she turned 17 years old, Nizharadze had won several international young singer's contests, including the "Bravo, Bravissimo!" competition in Mini La Scala (Italy), "Crystal Note" (Moscow, Russia) and "Crystal Fur-tree" (Borjomi, Georgia).
+By the time she turned 17, Nizharadze had won several international young singer's contests, including the "Bravo, Bravissimo!" competition in Mini La Scala (Italy), "Crystal Note" (Moscow, Russia) and "Crystal Fur-tree" (Borjomi, Georgia).
 She participated in several festivals in Russia, Turkey, Italy, Latvia and Georgia.

 Later, she took leading parts in the musicals The Wedding of the Jays and Roméo et Juliette, de la Haine à l'Amour.
-Living in Moscow at that moment she started gaining international recognition as a singer.
+She was living in Moscow at the time she started gaining international recognition as a singer.

 In 2004, she got a main part in Gerard Presgurvic's musical (Original Russian Version, Operetta Theatre, leading cast).
 In 2005, she reached the final in the New Wave Festival in Jūrmala, Latvia.

 In 2008, Nizharadze gave up her career in Russia and returned to Georgia due to the ongoing war between the two countries.

 She performed "The Star-Spangled Banner" during Vice President Joe Biden's official visit to Georgia.